 - Hold the brush against the skin and move it in small circular motions.
 Don't press it into the skin.
 This will allow your brush to gently exfoliate without dragging the skin.

 - Start on your forehead, then move down onto the nose and finish on the cheeks.
 Avoid the delicate skin around the eyes and stick to eye makeup remover and cotton pads to remove eyeshadow and mascara.

-- If you are using a cleansing brush with replaceable heads, these should be changed at least every 3 months, to prevent bacteria build up or bristles becoming damaged.
+- If you are using a cleansing brush with replaceable heads, these should be changed at least every three months to prevent bacteria build up or bristles becoming damaged.

 - Only use a cleansing brush with non-abrasive cleansers.
 Avoid any cleansers with exfoliating beads or scrubs, as your cleansing brush will offer you just the right amount of exfoliation.

 While all cleansing brushes offer beautiful, clean and bright skin, we have summarized the differences between five of our favorites so you can find the right one for you.